Belvedere Palace in Vienna is also an art gallery

 The museum also has a room dedicated to Brahms.
 Here’s a detailed post about the Haydnhaus on the Visiting Vienna website.

-Haydnhaus is located at Haydngasse 19 and is open Tuesday to Sunday from 10 am to 1 pm and from 2 pm to 6 pm except for public holidays (check the website).
+Haydnhaus is located at Haydngasse 19 and is open Tuesday to Sunday from 10 am to 1 pm and from 2 pm to 6 pm except for public holidays.

 Wolfgang Amadeus Mozart